 - a driver for short sea shipping in the Eastern Mediterranean through enhanced services based on standardized ship and port connectivity.

-The STEAM Project is based on the foundations laid out by the EU Sea Traffic Management (STM) Validation Project.
-The foundational concept of a Collaborative Decision Making system for ports (PortCDM) is currently being validated in 13 ports of Europe, including the Port of Limassol.
+The STEAM Project was based on the foundations laid out by the EU Sea Traffic Management (STM) Validation Project.
+The foundational concept of a Collaborative Decision Making system for ports (PortCDM) was validated in 13 ports around Europe.
 The STEAM Project significantly extended and enhanced the implementation of the STM concept through the creation of a PortCDM information platform.
-This platform will serve as the main tool for the collection and analysis of relevant data for the efficient management of the Port of Limassol.
+This platform aimed to serve as the main tool for the collection and analysis of relevant data for the efficient management of the Port of Limassol.

 Ocean Data Maps